SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Tiny Dragons

-Most kobolds believe their ancestors were created by powerful dragons-and with sharp, angular features and prominent dorsal crests, they certainly look the part!
+Most kobolds believe their ancestors were created by powerful dragons—and with sharp, angular features and prominent dorsal crests, they certainly look the part!
 Newborn kobolds have brilliant, pearlescent scales, but as kobolds age, their scales dim and mottle.
 Owing to a deep magical connection, a legion that lives in the domain of a dragon adopts the color of that dragon's scales over several generations.

 #### Domain Expansion